The Blind Side (film): Legal dispute

-On September 29, the judge terminated the conservatorship, which the Tuohys had said they were happy to end.
-The Tuohys also later told the court they would remove all mentions to Oher being adopted from their website and public speaking advertisements.
+On September 29, 2023, the judge terminated the conservatorship, which the Tuohys had said "they were happy to end" after the court order.
+The Tuohys were also ordered to remove all mentions to Oher being adopted from their website and public speaking advertisements.
+In Oher's lawsuit, it is alleged the Tuohys made between $30,000 to $50,000 off motivational speaking engagements using Oher's name, image, and likeness.

 Soundtrack

 The film features 23 songs by artists including Les Paul, Young MC, Lucy Woodward, the Books, Canned Heat, Five for Fighting, and the film's co-star Tim McGraw.
 However, when the score soundtrack by Carter Burwell was released on CD, none of the featured songs were included.